cosmos72/hyperluminal-mem/README.md

 Superluminal-DB
 ===============

 Summary
 -------
 Superluminal-DB is a high-performance, memory-mapped database for Common Lisp.

-It adds persistence and transactions to Lisp objects with an easy-to-use API.

 It is designed and optimized for the following scenarios:
-- adding persistence to Lisp objects, without an external relational database.
+- adding persistence and transactions to Lisp objects through an easy-to-use API, without an external relational database.
 - suitable for very large datasets that can exceed available RAM.
-- also suitable for fast storage, as for example RAID or Solid State Disks (SSD).
+- perfectly suited for fast storage as RAID or Solid State Disks (SSD).
-- designed to allow high concurrency, i.e. many threads that simultaneously access the same dataset.
+- designed to allow high concurrency, i.e. hundreds of threads that simultaneously access the same dataset.
+- optimized for 64bit systems.
+Dataset is limited only by mmap() maximum size (on Linux 3.12, the limit is approx. 128 terabytes)
+- usable on 32bit systems, with restrictions on the dataset size (approx. 256 megabytes)

 Contacts, help, discussion
 --------------------------